 - transparency of the process through a dual display

-- managing your requests for services and thereby, improving the user experience / customer
+- managing your requests for services and, thereby, improving the user experience/customer

 - the sequential operation of these tasks within different processes

-In sum, this sequentiality allows resources to meet business processes related to different service requests.
+This sequentiality allows resources to meet business processes related to different service requests.

-Documenting the service catalog
+Documenting the service catalogue